Christian Baptism (commonly known as

 where you can experience the sort of service that includes

 baptisms.
-Here you will meet two Baptism Team Members who will
+Here you will meet a Baptism Team Member who will

 be able to chat with you after the service about the choice